 Clermont County stabbing victim dies, armed suspect shot by police faces charges

-CLERMONT COUNTY, Ohio (WXIX) - A 58-year-old woman who police says was stabbed multiple times by a male relative in the basement of their home Tuesday has died, according to the Hamilton County Coroner’s Office.
+CLERMONT COUNTY, Ohio (WXIX) - A 58-year-old woman who police say was stabbed multiple times by her stepson in the basement of their home Tuesday has died, according to the Hamilton County Coroner’s Office.

 Melissa Amburgy was pronounced dead at the University of Cincinnati Medical Center, a coroner’s report states.